ubc-library-rc/intro-git/content/02_getting_started.md

 ## Git branches

-Git branches allows you to work on different parts of a project collaboratively without impacting the main branch.
-When the work is complete, a branch can be merged to with the main project.
+Git branches allows you to work on different feature or part of a project collaboratively without impacting the main branch.
+When the work is complete, the newly created branch can be merged with the main branch.
 Each branch is a separate version of the main repository.

 To see all the branches in your current repository: